8-Day Package with Inca Trail Hike

-Hotel Upgrade: Included in this package are accommodations in a comfortable B&B Hotel in Cusco.
-However, if you would like to upgrade to a 3, 4, or 5 star hotel, we offer the following prices and options for a double/matrimonial room:
+Hotel Upgrade: Included in this package are 3 nights in a comfortable B&B Hotel in Cusco (Cusco B&B or Hotel Montecristo).
+However, if you would like to upgrade to a 3, 4, or 5 star hotel, we offer the following prices and options:

-- 3 Stars: $60 USD per person (Tambo del Arriero or Rumi Punku)
+- 3 Stars: $150 USD total for a double room and $120 USD total for a single room (Tambo del Arriero or Rumi Punku)

-- 4 Stars: $180 USD per person (Costa del Sol or Casa Andina Private Collection)
+- 4 Stars: $420 USD total for a double room and $300 USD total for a single room (Costa del Sol or Casa Andina Premium)

-*Please note that all hotels and room types are subject to availability, and that during holidays prices will increase.
-Also, we work with many hotels in Cusco, so if there is a specific hotel not listed that you prefer, please let us know and we can provide you with a price.
-Please contact us at email@example.com for upgrade prices for single rooms.
+*Please note that all hotels and room types are subject to availability, and that we will confirm them once your reservation is made.
+Prices may be modified during holidays or the peak tourism season.
+Also, we work with many hotels in Cusco, so if there is a specific hotel not listed that you prefer, please let us know and we can provide you with a price, or you can also reserve your hotel directly.